Legal Advice for IRS — 279 results

 one of the following applies: (1) the IRS has been unable to collect the taxes... more

-Written by attorney Christopher Minelli, almost 5 years ago.
+Written by attorney Christopher Minelli, about 5 years ago.
 STAFF PICK

 While the IRS generally does not require any records to be kept, provided the taxpayer can truthfully certify on their income tax returns that the information provided is full, accurate,... more